1965 Pacific typhoon season: Typhoon Amy (Elang)

+Tropical Depression 08W

+A tropical depression was spotted by the Joint Typhoon Warning Center on May 29, designating it 08W.
+During its existence, the agency estimated the depression had winds of 45 km/h and pressure levels of approximately 1003 hPa.
+The next day, just 24 hours since it was first located, the depression quickly collapsed and dissipated.

+Typhoon Babe

+Babe made landfall in China and Taiwan.

-Severe Tropical Storm Carla (Goring)
+Typhoon Carla (Goring)

 Carla formed with Babe.
 Carla rapidly intensified on June 1 but then rapidly weakened and then moved northeastward then dissipated on June 3.

+CMA Tropical Depression 12

+A tropical disturbance was spotted by the China Meteorological Administration east of Vietnam on June 9.
+The disturbance started by moving mostly east, curving towards the northeast.
+On June 10, the disturbance took a sharp turn to the west, whilst at the same time, get designated as a tropical depression by the agency.
+Shortly thereafter, on a curve to the northwest, the depression reached its peak intensity with 2 minute sustained winds of 45 km/h and pressure of 1000 hPa.
+On the same day, shortly after its peak, the depression made landfall on the island of Hainan in southern China.
+On June 11, the depression collapsed into an extratropical cyclone and the following day, dissipated over northern Vietnam.
+The effects of the depression are unknown in both countries.

 Super Typhoon Dinah (Huling)

 A surge in the southern hemisphere indraft developed into Tropical Depression 11W on June 12 to the east of the Philippines.
 It tracked west-northwestward, quickly strengthening to a tropical storm that day and a typhoon on the 13th.
 Dinah continued to quickly intensify as it turned to the northwest, and attained a peak of 185 mph on the 17th to the northeast of Luzon.
 Its southerly inflow was cut off, and Dinah weakened as it turned to the north.
 It hit southern Taiwan on the 18th as a 140 mph typhoon, and weakened greatly over the island to a tropical storm.
 At this time, Dinah exhibited a rare false radar eye.
 Dinah turned to the northeast, where it became extratropical near Japan on June 20.
 The storm killed 45 people on its path, and destroyed 5000 homes on Taiwan.